 In order to reach Malana Village, you must first reach Kasol.
 Kasol is located at a distance of about 30km from Bhuntar.
 An hour’s ride through the mesmerizing valley will take you to Kasol.

-The journey to Malana village constitutes of two parts.
+The journey to Malana village consists of two parts.
 First reaching Kasol and then reaching Malana from Kasol.
 Here’s how to get there.

 Part 1 How to reach Kasol?